2. Operation of Vessels

 The rules herein governing speed and use of vessels will always be subject to such lower speeds as may be reasonable and prudent in the circumstances.
 Should the Marina Patrol see a vessel that is creating an excessive wake, or being operated in an unsafe manner, they will direct the operator to curtail or terminate his use of the marina.
 A report of this type of incident will be made to the Marina Manager.

-All boats over 21' in length are limited to slow/no wake speeds at all times on the marina.
+All boats over 21' in length are limited to the slower of 5 knots or slow/no wake speeds at all times on the marina.

-All vessels moored in the marina shall be moored in accordance with the mooring zone as provided by Exhibit C.
+All vessels moored in the marina shall be moored in accordance with the mooring zone as provided by Exhibit B.

 The location of every boat dock in our marina will be subjected to variables of wind, tidal action and various boat types, sizes, and shapes, moored to the dock.
 Each boat dock design should be carefully constructed accordingly within the basic guidelines of the policy directive.